Ruhepol Centralkino / Acoustic Refuge

 Copyright: Linz09

-The aim of this historical model of a publicly accessible acoustic refuge was above all to have a claming effect upon citydwellers who had been made “nervous,” edgy and irritable by their increasingly noisy surroundings and the acceleration of everyday life.
-And a major part of Acoustic City’s mission is to establish a space amidst the cityscape that is free of noise pollution and that enables people to experience the elementary auditory phenomenon of silence in a non-religious setting.
+The aim of this historical model of a publicly accessible acoustic refuge was above all to have a calming effect upon citydwellers who had been made “nervous,” edgy and irritable by their increasingly noisy surroundings and the acceleration of everyday life.
+Thus, a major part of Acoustic City’s mission was to establish a space amidst the cityscape that was free of noise pollution and that enabled people to experience the elementary auditory phenomenon of silence in a non-religious setting.
+The 28,000 visitors to this facility attested to the need for and interest in an acoustic refuge.

 WHAT // Acoustic Refuge